Anwarulh007/EduProtect--Student-Dropout-Analysis/README.md

 * Programming Languages: Python and Java
 * Machine Learning: Random Forest
 * Development Environments: Google Colab and Android Studio
-* Libraries and Frameworks: Matplotlib, Scikit-learn, Pandas, NumPy, Android SDK
+* Libraries and Frameworks: Matplotlib, Scikit-learn, Pandas, NumPy,

 ## How to Use 🚀